Master's Degree Programme in Exact Sciences: Astronomy and Space Physics

 PROGRAMME STRUCTURE

-In the Astronomy and Space Physics Track there is one obligatory module of theoretical courses, one obligatory module of methodological courses and one obligatory module containing the Master’s Thesis (30 ECTS) and special courses like seminar and project in research.
+In the Astronomy and Space Physics Track, there is one obligatory module of theoretical courses, one obligatory module of methodological courses, and one obligatory module containing the Master’s Thesis (30 ECTS), and special courses like seminars and projects in research.

 Theoretical courses will cover aspects of plasma physics and astrophysics, radiative processes, hydrodynamics, spectroscopic diagnostics in astrophysics, nuclear and particle physics, as well as stellar structure and evolution.